 Spending time with a person is the best way to show him or her you care.
 Find activities to do together:

 - Get crafty.
-Pull out the construction paper and glitter and make some homemade Valentine’s Day cards to share with family or classmates.
+Pull out the construction paper and glitter and make heart-shaped paper chains to decorate the house or some homemade Valentine’s Day cards to share with family or classmates.
 Make a Valentine for each member of the family and display them around the house.
-Each year, bring out the cards from years past to shower your home in love each year.
-Or make a heart-shaped paper chains to decorate the house.
+If you have extras and want to make someone feel extra special, send a card or two to brighten the day of a senior adult living in a senior living community.

 Cap the day off with a special evening together.
 Here’s two ideas of how to end the day right.

-- At dinner, share with each other about what makes you special.
+- At dinner, share something special about each other.
 Go around the table and have each person say words of encouragement to everyone else by sharing one thing they appreciate about that person.